 The goal of a source-sink shortest-path algorithm is to compute one of the entries in this table; the goal of a single-source shortest-paths algorithm is to compute one of the rows in this table; and the goal of an all-pairs shortest-paths algorithm is to compute the whole table.
+Generally, we use more compact representations, which contain essentially the same information and allow clients to trace any path in time proportional to its number of edges (see Figure 21.8).
+Figure 21.3 illustrates shortest paths for the example network in Figure 21.1.
+In networks with V vertices, we need to specify V paths to solve the single-source problem and to specify V^2 paths to solve the allpairs problem.
+In our implementations, we use a representation more compact than these lists of paths; we first noted it in Section 18.7, and we consider it in detail in Section 21.1.

-Generally, we use more compact representations, which contain essentially the same information and allow clients to trace any path in time proportional to its number of edges (see Figure 21.8). vides a constant-time shortest-path query implementation.
-We might also provide a preprocessing function to solve single-source problems, so that clients that need to compute shortest paths from a specific vertex (or a small set of them) can avoid the expense of computing shortest paths for other vertices.
-Careful consideration of these issues and proper use of the algorithms that we examine can mean the difference between an efficient solution to a practical problem and a solution that is so costly that no client could afford to use it.
+In Java implementations, we build our algorithmic solutions to these problems into ADT implementations that allow us to build efficient client programs that can solve a variety of practical graphprocessing problems.
+For example, as we see in Section 21.3, we implement solutions to the all-pairs shortest-paths classes as constructors within classes that support constant-time shortest-path queries.
+We also build classes to solve single-source problems so that clients who need to compute shortest paths from a specific vertex (or a small set of them) can avoid the expense of computing shortest paths for other vertices.
+Careful consideration of such issues and proper use of the algorithms that we examine can mean the difference between an efficient solution to a practical problem and a solution that is so costly that no client could afford to use it.

 Shortest-paths problems arise in various guises in numerous applications.
 Many of the applications appeal immediately to geometric intuition, but many others involve arbitrary cost structures.
-As we did with minimum spanning trees (MSTs) in Chapter 20, we sometimes take advantage of geometric intuition to help develop an understanding of algorithms that solve the problems, but stay cognizant that our algorithms operate properly in more general settings.
+As we did with minimum spanning trees (MSTs) in Chapter 20, we sometimes take advantage of geometric intuition to help develop an understanding of algorithms that solve the problems but stay cognizant that our algorithms operate properly in more general settings.
 In Section 21.5, we do consider specialized algorithms for Euclidean networks.
 More important, in Sections 21.6 and 21.7, we see that the basic algorithms are effective for numerous applications where networks represent an abstract model of the computation.

 Road maps Tables that give distances between all pairs of major cities are a prominent feature of many road maps.
-We presume that the map maker took the trouble to be sure that the distances are the shortest ones, but our assumption is not necessarily always valid (see, for example, Exercise 21.10).
+We presume that the map maker took the trouble to be sure that the distances are the shortest ones, but our assumption is not necessarily always valid (see, for example, Exercise 21.11).
 Generally, such tables are for undirected graphs that we should treat as networks with edges in both directions corresponding to each road, though we might contemplate handling one-way streets for city maps and some similar applications.

 As we see in Section 21.3, it is not difficult to provide other useful information, such as a table that tells how to execute the shortest paths (see Figure 21.4).
 In modern applications, embedded systems provide this kind of capability in cars and transportation systems.
-Maps are Euclidean graphs; in Section 21.4, we examine shortestpaths algorithms that take into account the vertex position when they seek shortest paths.
+Maps are Euclidean graphs; in Section 21.4, we examine shortest-paths algorithms that take into account the vertex position when they seek shortest paths.